puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-state-roaming.md

 ### Management

-Admins will be able to control who can sync settings in your organization [Configuration options for Microsoft Edge sync](microsoft-edge-enterprise-sync.md#configuration-options-for-microsoft-edge-sync).
-Users can to turn sync on/off as well as for each data attribute.
+Admins will be able to control which members in your organization can enable sync.
+See [Configuration options for Microsoft Edge sync](microsoft-edge-enterprise-sync.md#configuration-options-for-microsoft-edge-sync) and [Sync group policies](microsoft-edge-enterprise-sync.md#sync-group-policies).
+Additionally, users can turn sync on/off for each of their devices as well as toggle each data attribute individually for sync.

 ### Key management